BriarSMC/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 ##### UI Interaction

 The sole interaction with the UI is clicking buttons on the Start, End, and Credits screens.
 When using the keyboard/mouse the player uses the left mouse button to click on buttons.
-When the player is using a game controller then the following buttons select buttons:
+The player can select the following buttons:

 * Game Start
   - Start Game - A button